ninbura/windows/README.md

   - `winget install Valve.Steam`
 - When installing applications with winget, some applications will need to be installed in an elevated terminal, while others you can / should install in an non-elevated terminal.
   - elevated = run as administrator
-- while it's not always needed, there are some useful flags you can tack onto then end of `winget install` commands.
+- While it's not always needed, there are some useful flags you can tack onto then end of `winget install` commands.
   - `--ignore-security-hash`
     - before using this flag you must first run `winget settings --enable InstallerHashOverride` in an elevated console
     - ignores an apps "security hash"
-    - sometimes a app developer's application building pipeline erros on the winget step, so the hash is not updated.
+    - Sometimes a app developer's application building pipeline erros on the winget step, so the hash is not updated.
     - You can tell winget that you don't care that the hash doesn't match, and install the application anyways.
     - Note that this is techinically a security risk as someone could hijack a developer's pipeline and inject their own application.
     - I use it all the time 😅